Northern Ireland Labour Party: After partition

-Civil Rights
+Civil rights

 In the early to mid 1960s, the NILP was a leading voice in the calls for civil rights and an end to discrimination.
 When the Northern Ireland Civil Rights Association (NICRA) was formed in 1967, NILP members were prominent in the organisation with Paddy Devlin elected to its Executive.
 But, despite the involvement of many Labour members in the civil rights movement, the NILP felt more comfortable confronting the Unionists at Stormont over civil rights than taking part in the street protests that soon became violent confrontations due to the RUC's brutal enforcement of the state ban on many civil rights marches.

 The Troubles

 In 1969 the situation in Northern Ireland worsened as the violent response by the RUC and loyalists to the civil rights marches led to the Battle of the Bogside in Derry and sectarian clashes in working class areas of Belfast.

 The growing sectarian polarisation in working class areas in the late 1960s damaged the NILP’s project of building a Labour alternative to Unionism.
 However, even by 1970 the NILP was still able to poll nearly 100,000 votes across Northern Ireland in the UK General Election.

 Any hopes of keeping the cross-community Labour coalition together were damaged by the NILP publicly distancing itself from Paddy Devlin’s lobbying for action to protect Catholic working class communities.
 The NILP expelled Paddy Devlin in August 1970 for his links with civil rights politicians who would go on to form the SDLP.
-The NILP also expelled Eammon McCann, who was chairman of Derry Labour Party, for supporting Bernadette Devlin who had recently been elected as an MP.
+The NILP also expelled Eamonn McCann, who was chairman of Derry Labour Party, for supporting Bernadette Devlin who had recently been elected as an MP.

 With the onset of the Troubles, new parties emerged that appealed to the party's support base, including the Social Democratic and Labour Party (SDLP), the Alliance Party of Northern Ireland and the Democratic Unionist Party.
 Once again the polarisation of politics around partition deprived the party of a critical mass.